Create Split-Color Text in Photoshop

 How to Create Split Color Text in Photoshop

-Learn how easy it is to fill the top and bottom half of your text with different colors in Photoshop using gradients, and how to apply the same split-color gradient to a stroke or to the background!
-A step-by-step tutorial.
+Learn how to fill the top and bottom half of your text with different colors in Photoshop by creating a custom gradient that splits your colors down the middle!
+Plus, learn how to easily apply that same split-color effect to a stroke or background!
+(For Photoshop 2026 or earlier).

 Written by Steve Patterson.

-Normally we think of gradients that gradually transition from one color to the next.
-But in Photoshop, we can also create solid color gradients that split the colors down the middle.
-And the benefit to creating this effect with a gradient is that we can save and reuse the gradient to enhance the effect even further.
+Gradients usually transition gradually from one color to the next.
+But they can also contain solid colors that split down the middle.
+We can even save the gradient as a preset and use it to enhance the effect even further.

-For example, we'll start by learning how to create the split-color gradient itself and how to apply it to the text:
+We'll start by learning how to create the split-color gradient itself and apply it to the text.

 A split-color or half-color text effect created in Photoshop

-Then we'll look at two different ways to enhance the effect.
-First, I'll show you how to apply the split-color gradient to a stroke around the letters:
+I'll then show you how to apply the same split-color gradient to a stroke around the letters.

 A split-color text and stroke effect created in Photoshop